sqlxpert/backup-events-aws/README.md

 ### Security Design Goals

-- Least-privilege roles for the AWS Lambda function.
+- Least-privilege roles for the AWS Lambda functions.

 - A least-privilege queue policy for the "dead letter" queue.